-- Let us address the coefficient C{ε_1} , its calibration is also related to experimental data. - In this case, we use the assumption of homogenous shear flow (not often found in industrial applications). - Therefore, the governing equations can be expressed as follows,
+- Let us address the coefficient $C{\epsilon 1}$, its calibration is also related to experimental data. - In this case, we use the assumption of homogenous shear flow, which is not often found in industrial applications. - Under these assumptions, the governing equations can be expressed as follows,